 Up to 94% off.
-That’s how aggressive online retailers were with their Memorial Day discounts in previous years.
+That’s how aggressive online retailers were with their Memorial Day promotional email examples in previous years.
 This year, with so many retailers struggling both online and offline, we expect discounting to start even earlier—though not sure they can get any steeper!

 The great thing about Memorial Day is that there’s an editorial theme for everybody: patriotism, the kickoff to summer, being with family and friends, the long weekend … take your pick!

 Today, you’ll discover four reliable themes you can adapt to suit your brand image and audience expectations, along with steal-worthy examples.

 Given that driving sales and/or store visits is a major promotional goal for Memorial Day emails, we focused on emails showing fresh ways to dress up your offers so they don’t look like everybody else’s.
 Let’s dive in!

 This is a slam dunk for Memorial Day, but be sure your email sends the right message.
 Memorial Day honors everyone in military service that has passed away—whether on active duty, in combat or after honorable discharge.
 It is NOT a general “support our troops/thank you for your service” day.
 (That’s Veterans Day, on November 11th).